edgegap/distributed-relay-examples/README.md

 ### Requirements

+**Game engine**
 Relay works with any game engine and any programming language.

+**Programming language**
-The implementation guide is in C# for readability, but works just as well with C++, Java, Python, Rust, Go, etc.
+While the implementation guide is in C#, the logic is the same for any other programming language such as C++, Java, Python, Rust, Go, etc.

+**Netcode**
-The only requirement is access to low level UDP send/recv.
+The only requirement is access to low-level UDP `send`/`recv`.

-For example, some Unity netcodes may use native DLLs for their transports.</br>
-Relay needs to implemented on the socket layer, which may be difficult when using third party native DLLs.</br>
+For example, some Unity netcodes may use native DLLs for their transports.
+The relay needs to be implemented on the socket layer, which may be difficult when using third-party native DLLs.</br>

 ### Overview

-Unlike competing relays with large SDKs, Edgegap relay is extremely easy to integrate.</br>
+Unlike competing relays with large SDKs, the Edgegap relay is extremely easy to integrate.</br>
-First, let's start with a high level overview of the necessary components.
+First, let's start with a high-level overview of the necessary components.

-1. **Edgegap Login:** a **sessionID** and **userID** are needed in order to redirect game traffic over the relay.
-After matchmaking / lobby, those ids will be assigned to players from the Edgegap authentication.
+1. **Edgegap Login:** a **sessionID** and **userID** are needed to redirect game traffic over the relay.
+After matchmaking/lobby, those ids will be assigned to players from the Edgegap authentication.
 2. **Redirect Traffic**: game clients and game servers no longer communicate with each other.
 Instead, both talk to the Relay directly.
-This is very easy to change, essentially all we need to do is connect to the relay and preprend some metadata to our messages.
+This is very easy to change, essentially all we need to do is connect to the relay and prepend some metadata to our messages.

-The relay protocol is intentionally kept extremely simple, in order to target a wide range of game engines & netcodes.
+The relay protocol is intentionally kept very simple, in order to target a wide range of game engines & netcodes.

 ### Relay Protocol